UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-sequential-colimits.lagda.md

         ( is-contr-map-is-equiv (up-sequential-colimit Y) c')
 ```

+### Correspondence between universal properties of sequential colimits and coequalizers

-### A cocone under a sequential diagram has the universal property of sequential colimits if and only if the corresponding cofork has the universal property of coequalizers
+A cocone under a sequential diagram has the universal property of sequential
+colimits if and only if the corresponding cofork has the universal property of
+coequalizers.

 ```agda
 module _